nanohanno/nanohanno/README.md

 ### Hi there 👋

 I am Hanno, a software engineer / data scientist with a background in physics (PhD from HU Berlin).
 I love the open-source culture for unlimited ways of learning new technologies and giving something back.
 That is why I am here.
-In my

 - 🔭 I’m currently working on a web app around image detection, animal sounds and pet names.
 - 🌱 I’m currently learning FastAPI with @mikeckennedy and reading Fluent Python by @ramalho.